Scrape Blogs Posts Fast with a Web ScraperSaturday, January 23, 2021

 Almost every website has a theme.
 Once you've set up your own blog’s theme, you can go look for websites that are relevant to your blog and do well in the market.
 Mark down these websites on your memo list.

 Step 2.
-Use Web Scraper Octoparse to extract information for you
+Use Web Scraper Octoparse to scrape blogs for you

 It’s time to discover the right content for your blog.
 For a new-developing blog, the content should be popular in the first place, and then relevant.
 This means you should consider more about the content’s popularity than its relevance to your blog, only a few keywords connection will be fine.